How to Plan for a Baby When You've Had Postpartum Depression Before

 A postpartum doula can also be helpful when you are feeling overwhelmed.
 They can help you build self-confidence in your parenting skills and identify where you need more help.

 Perfectionism can also fuel depression.
-Try not to feel like you have to do things one way and one way only or like everything has to be “just so.”
+Try to let go of the feeling that you have to do things one way and one way only or like everything has to be “just so.”
 Having realistic expectations of yourself, your baby, and your family is important.
+If shifting your thought patterns is harder than you anticipated, you can seek support from a cognitive behavioral therapist.

 The role of medication in pregnancy and beyond